 Children with ODD may refuse to follow commands or requests made by parents, teachers or other adults.
 They may also overreact to life events.
 They frequently fail to take responsibility for their actions, and at times show little remorse.
-ODD is commonly linked with these behaviors:
+Signs and symptoms of ODD are commonly linked with these behaviors:

 - Is often angry or easily annoyed